 Alfred Kinsey and his colleagues held private interviews with over 10,000 people.
 His team classified people according to sex, age and education level.
-They then produced tables to see if there were any correlations between sexual activities and personal characteristics.
+They then produced tables to see if there were any correlations between sexual activity and personal characteristics.
 Kinsey used the frequency of orgasm (responsiveness) as a measure of sexuality.
 His work was unpopular for highlighting women’s much lower responsiveness.
-Kinsey’s work offended many people because he provided statistics for men and women’s total outlet including orgasms from masturbation, coitus, homosexual activity and (in rural areas) even sex with farm animals.
+The reports were co-authored by four men.
+This was a reflection of women’s much lower interest in sexuality and their lack of authority in sexual matters compared with men.

-Kinsey and his team held private interviews with 5,490 women over a period of 10 years or more.
-Around 10% of those women (549) acknowledged that they had never had an orgasm in their life.
-Many women (30% of Kinsey’s sample or about 1,800 women) openly acknowledged that they are never or rarely aroused.
-Only 70% of women orgasm with any kind of frequency that counts as responsive.
+Kinsey’s report on male sexuality was published in 1948 followed by the female report in 1953.
+The research for both was carried out between 1938 and 1948.
+The five-year gap was due to the controversial findings on female sexuality.
+Around 10% of the women in Kinsey’s sample (549) acknowledged that they had never had an orgasm in their life.
+Many women (30% of Kinsey’s sample or about 1,800 women) openly admitted that they were never or rarely aroused.
+Only 70% of women orgasm at all.
 Despite such a large proportion of the female population being unresponsive, women’s orgasm claims were accepted at face value.
-There are very few men who have a low responsiveness and essentially none who are unresponsive.
+There are few men who have a low responsiveness and essentially none who are unresponsive.

 The validity of extending generalizations derived from a study of any sample depends, fundamentally and unavoidably, upon the representativeness of that sample.
 (Alfred Kinsey 1948)